c-mach/c-mach/README.md

 - Next: Vue.js

 #### 💬 Ask me about:
-- All things food related
+- All things food related... especially if it's about pizza 🍕
-- The joys of my Dominican-rescue pup, Penny
+- The joys of my Dominican-rescue pup, Penny 🐕
-- Collaborating on new projects!
+- Collaborating on new projects 👯

 <!--
 **c-mach/c-mach** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.